Let me show you why island-hopping in the Cyclades is the best way to experience these gorgeous islands.

 Small Ship Island-Hopping Tour

-I wasn’t keen on the idea of a huge cruise ship, and couldn’t afford to charter my own boat (which would be my preference if I was rich enough!), so I booked my husband and me on a small ship tour from Seafarer Cruises on the Jewels of the Cyclades route.
+I wasn’t keen on the idea of a huge cruise ship, and couldn’t afford to charter my own boat (which would be my preference if I was rich enough!), so I booked my husband and me on a small ship tour from Seafarer Cruises on the Jewels of the Cyclades route, departing from Athens.
 I don’t have any deal with them – but I did enjoy my island-hopping Cyclades cruise, so I’m happy to share the details.

 Accommodation On The Ship